Drive to the Sahyadris

 23 Jan 2017: Day 23 (Surla – Cortalim – Cotigao)

 We reached the Cortalim Jetty sharp at 0700 Hrs and finished off our breakfast while we waited for Mrs. Kamat.
 She soon arrived and introduced us to Frankie, the guide-cum- boatman for the morning.
-Other guests came shortly and we commenced our boat ride into the river Zuari.
+Other guests arrived shortly and we commenced our boat ride into the river Zuari.

 The whole trip was well orchestrated kicking off with the sighting of White-bellied Sea Eagle followed by Greater Crested and Lesser Crested Terns and then a Peregrine Falcon.